edemocracy/ekklesia/docs/identity_auth.rst

 Expected Claims in the ID Token
 ===============================

-Ekklesia applications expect a ``auid`` claim in the OpenID Connect ID token.
+Ekklesia applications use the standard ``sub`` claim in the OpenID Connect ID token.
-This is an "application-specific user id" which means that it's unique in the context of a single application and is only known to that application.
+This should be configured as an "pairwise subject identifier" which means that it's unique in the context of a single application and is only known to that application.

-Applications can save the relationship between the ``auid`` and an internal user object that is used to save additional user data needed by the application.
+Applications can save the relationship between ``sub`` and an internal user object that is used to save additional user data needed by the application.

-The ``sub`` claim is not used by Ekklesia applications and should be overwritten so that it cannot be used to track users across multiple applications.

 There could be additional user identifiers that are known to multiple applications if they need to exchange information about users.
 This is not used yet but may be needed